jexp/mcp-toolbox/docs/en/getting-started/local_quickstart.md

     client = ToolboxClient("http://127.0.0.1:5000")
     tools = await client.load_toolset("my-toolset")

-    # client.load_toolset returns python function for tools which can be plugged into any
+    # client.load_toolset provides Python functions that act as tools, ready for integration
-    # orchestration frameworks for tool creation.
-Here, he are using Langchain tools.
+    # into any orchestration framework.
+We are specifically using them here as Langchain tools.
     wrapped_tools = [
         StructuredTool.from_function(
             coroutine=tool, parse_docstring=True, error_on_invalid_docstring=True